nasa/cumulus/docs/upgrade-notes/update-granules-table-add-producer_granule_id.md

     pip3 install --user psycopg2-binary
     ```

-    Once installed, a tmux session is started with two windows.
-Alternatively, you can start two ssm sessions
+    Once installed, a `tmux` session is started with two windows.
+Alternatively, you can open two
+    concurrent SSM sessions to the same EC2 instance and start a separate tmux session from each.

-    with the same EC2 instance concurrently.
-The primary window is used for running the migration script,
+    The primary window is used to run the migration script, while the secondary window is used
-    while the secondary window is used to monitor the database.
-When the operator hits end of shift or is done
+    to monitor the database.
+When the operator's shift ends or monitoring is no longer needed,
-    monitoring for the day, the tmux session can be detached from and reattached to at a later time.
+    the tmux session can be detached and reattached later as needed.

 4. Run Migration Script
     The database login credentials can be retrieved from the prefix_db_login secret.
     When the migration script is running, perform step 5 to monitor the commands.

     ```sh
     cd
     curl -o /home/ssm-user/20250425134823_granules_add_producer_granule_id.py https://raw.githubusercontent.com/nasa/cumulus/master/packages/db/src/migrations/20250425134823_granules_add_producer_granule_id.py

     tmux new-session -s CumulusUpgrade -n add-producer_granule_id
     python3 /home/ssm-user/20250425134823_granules_add_producer_granule_id.py
     ```

     The actual number of rows updated in each batch may be less than BATCH_SIZE because cumulus_id values may not increase by exactly 1.